leesegal95/computer-networking/Notes/chapter-1.md

         - R -> transmission rate bits/sec
 - Host: sends packets of data
     - host sending function:
-        - takes app message -> breaks into smaller chunks knows a *packets*, of length of L bits
+        - takes app message -> breaks into smaller chunks known as *packets*, of length of L bits
     - transmits the packet into access network at transmission rate of R link transmission rate -> link capacity -> link bandwidth
 * Packet transmission delay: time needed to transmit L bits packet into the link